howdyai/botkit/docs/index.md

 If you want to use a database or do something else with your data, you can write your own storage module and pass it in.

 Make sure your module returns an object with all the methods.
-See [simple_storage.js](../simple_storage.js) for an example of how it is done!
+See [simple_storage.js](https://github.com/howdai/botkit/blob/master/lib/simple_storage.js) for an example of how it is done!

 Then, use it when you create your bot:
 ```
-var controller = botkit.slackbot({
+var controller = Botkit.slackbot({
   storage: my_storage_provider
 })
 ```